-- Continue monitoring to establish a stable and/or positive development trajectory across specified rehabilitation values in view of minimum standards outlined in the completion criteria; - Undertake targeted weed control within the survey corridor to reduce populations of recorded weed species; and - The northern section of the survey corridor could not be accessed due to fencing and restriction zones associated with the Woodside Northwest Shelf Operations project area.
+- Continue monitoring to establish a stable and/or positive development trajectory across specified rehabilitation values in view of minimum standards outlined in the completion criteria; - The northern section of the survey corridor could not be accessed due to fencing and restriction zones associated with the Woodside Northwest Shelf Operations project area.
 The facilitation of access to this area by Australian Gas Infrastructure Group would be beneficial to enable assessment of rehabilitation values in this area.

-Introduction
+1. Introduction